 Daniel A. Brown

 Daniel Brown is a Member of the Seattle office of Williams Kastner and is a member of the firm’s Business Litigation Practice Group.
 He focuses his practice on litigation and dispute resolution, with an emphasis on creditor rights and financial institution litigation.
 Dan has extensive experience as a trial lawyer and in all phases of state and federal civil litigation, including discovery, motion practice, trials/arbitrations, and appeals.
 He has independently handled, or significantly assisted in, more than 50 trials and arbitrations on behalf of plaintiffs and defendants; and litigated and settled hundreds of cases, including claims for product liability, premises and construction liability, class actions, violation of trade secrets, noncompete agreements, employment cases, copyright infringement, all manner of real estate disputes, credit and banking issues, and condemnation actions.
 Dan has served as an arbitrator for the King County Superior Court for the last 20 years.
-He was selected by his peers for inclusion in The Best Lawyers in America® in 2010 and Washington Super Lawyers for 2010 – 2017.
+He was selected by his peers for inclusion in The Best Lawyers in America® in 2010 – 2015, then again in 2024, and Washington Super Lawyers for 2010 – 2023.
 He has and continues to be Martindale-Hubbell “AV” top-rated by his peers in the legal community.

 Dan grew up and lived on the Yakama Indian Reservation in Eastern Washington.
 His family still lives there, where his father was (and his father was before him) a cattle rancher and farmer.
 They did business in a time where contracts were made with handshakes, not notarized signatures and written agreements and your word was your bond, and you never, ever considered reneging on a deal.
 Though the world may no longer operate that way, it is how Dan chooses to conduct himself nonetheless.
 In his relationships with his clients, opposing counsel, and the bench, he holds himself—and them—to the highest standard of honor and integrity.
 It’s just how he was taught by his father.